Manual of Business Procedures – vehicle and transportation services, section 245

-D. Authorization: Daily rental or short-term lease of a vehicle requires a University Travel Authorization approved by a dean or director.
-Long-term lease, individual assignment, or a request to expand the university fleet, requires written justification of need and approval by the Provost or the Vice President for Finance and Operations.
+D. Authorization: Daily rental or short-term lease of a vehicle requires a University Travel Request in the Concur system approved by a dean or director.
+Long-term lease, individual assignment, or a request to expand the university fleet, requires written justification of need and approval by the Provost or the Executive Vice President for Administration.

 E. Identification: University vehicles will bear municipal license plates, university decals and visible unit numbers.

 F. Usage: Operators must comply with University Travel Regulations (Section 70) and must operate vehicles legally and in a manner which does not detract from the public image of the university.
 As a general policy, there is to be no personal use of the university vehicles.

 G. Vehicle service and repair: The Michigan State University vehicle service and repair policy is established in the interest of occupant, vehicle and highway safety.
 All university vehicles licensed for operation on public roads are required to have vehicle maintenance and repairs performed at the Transportation Service Garage or by a licensed repair facility that employs State of Michigan licensed mechanics and/or ASE-certified mechanics.
 Copies of all maintenance, repair and safety inspection records are to be forwarded to the Transportation Service Garage for inclusion in the central file.